Cosmologically Consistent Analysis of Gravitational Waves from hidden sectors: Nucleation and vacuum decay

 Since the above two equations can be solved independently, we can just treat each as a single field case.
 To find $T_n$ for the case original vacuum decays directly to the final true vacuum, we first assume that such a nucleation happens at $T_{n,total}$ and get

 which tells us that $\frac{S_{\rm 3v}(T_{n,total})}{T_{n,total} }< 140$.
 However, $S_{3v}/T$ is a monotonic increasing function of $T$ which leads to

 It tells us that before the original vacuum decays directly into the final true vacuum, it must decay into an intermediate vacuum first.
 However, it takes some time for the phase transition to complete after the temperature reaches the nucleation temperature.
 Thus, it is possible that the other sector also reaches its nucleation temperature during this process.
-It will become more complicated but interesting because now the gravitational wave will be generated by the collision of two types of bubbles from two different sectors.
-In this paper, we assume the phase transition is completed immediately after it reaches the nucleation temperature to avoid this problem.
+It will become more complicated but interesting because now the gravitational wave will be generated by the collision of two types of bubbles from two different sectors. {We note, however, that the interaction between the sectors is too feeble to produce any effect.} Further, we assume the phase transition is completed immediately after it reaches the nucleation temperature to avoid this problem {altogether.}

 Therefore, Case 2 can be treated the same as Case 1 and we have shown that in any case, we can treat the problem as two single-field vacuum decay problems.
 The whole transition will undergo through two-step phase transition at two different nucleation temperatures $T_{n}$ and $T_{h,n}$.
 For each phase transition, there will be a ``relative symmetry phase" and a ``relative broken phase".
 A schematic diagram of the entire nucleation process is given by Fig.(\ref{fig:schematic}).